NAICNO/Jobanalyzer/production/sonar-nodes/README.md

 each machine, the binaries and scripts have to be updated everywhere every time there is an update.
 This is annoying but there are few machines in this cluster and updates are rare, so it's acceptable.

-`exfil-auth.txt` is stored in `~sonar-runner` with maximal restrictions (only readable and only by owner).
+`secrets` and its files have maximal restrictions (only readable and only by owner).

 ### A script for installing or updating sonar on the ML nodes

-First build sonar and jobanalyzer binaries somewhere (as described below) and create `sonar-mlnodes.tar.gz` that contains the five files in the list above (not `exfil-auth.txt`).
+First build sonar and jobanalyzer binaries somewhere (as described below) and create `sonar-mlnodes.tar.gz` that contains the files in the list above except `secrets/exfil-auth.txt`.

-There are no secrets in this tar file.
+There are no secrets in this tar file, the certificate is freely copyable.
 Of course the contents are sensitive in the sense that they can be corrupted, so it can be copied freely but should not be left open to write access.

 The tar file does not normally have to be created more than once, all the ML nodes have the same architecture.